VelizarHristov/xquery-intellij-plugin/docs/XPath and XQuery Extensions.md

-# XPath and XQuery Grammar
+# XPath and XQuery Extensions

 This plugin implements the XQuery 3.1 language specification, and associated W3C and vendor extensions in a unified grammar.
 This file documents the changes